My Child is Struggling, But Everyone Says He is On Grade-Level...

 If you are a parent; ask questions, seek feedback, and take action.
 Ask questions about your child’s growth towards benchmarks and their day to day progress regarding these goals.
 Seek feedback about their weekly work, reading level, and rate of growth.
 Finally, take action.
 If you suspect your child has a learning difference, get answers.
 Gather as much information as you can about your child as a learner and consider educational testing or an evaluation.
 This will help you better understand their strengths and areas of weakness.
 This information will also help you advocate for their needs.

 If you are a teacher; educate yourself on the signs of dyslexia, differentiate, progress monitor, and put accommodations in place.
 Differentiated instruction and responsive teaching are essential to make sure students don’t get lost in this gray area.
 Concrete supports such as systematic and explicit reading instruction delivered in small group settings, ongoing progress monitoring that identifies and tracks areas of weakness, additional time when needed on assignments and tests, and varied access to reading materials such as leveled texts and audiobooks can make a world of difference in supporting students with dyslexia.
+Check out our blog: “The 5 Things Every Child with Dyslexia Needs in the Classroom” for more information.

 Although teachers cannot diagnose dyslexia, they must be armed with the knowledge of how dyslexia presents itself in the classroom and can impact learning.
 Teachers need to be able to identify a struggling learner and respond appropriately.
 Becoming familiar with the hallmarks of dyslexia as well as classroom accommodations that can be put in place to support all students, but specifically, target dyslexic students is a crucial step in making sure students don’t fall through the cracks or get swept up into the gray area.